Cats and Babies

 Toxoplasmosis cysts are shed in the feces of infected animals.
-Since cats often use gardens as litter boxes, wear gloves when gardening and when you are washing raw vegetables and fruits, handling raw meat or scrubbing food prep surfaces.
-You should also avoid rubbing your eyes until your hands have been washed.
-And do not eat or feed your cat raw or undercooked meat.
+Since cats often use gardens as litter boxes, always wear gloves when gardening.
+Also wear gloves when washing raw vegetables and fruits, handling raw meat or scrubbing food prep surfaces, and avoid rubbing your eyes until your hands have been washed.
+It’s also best not to eat or feed your cat raw or undercooked meat.
 To prevent any cysts that are passed in the feces from becoming infectious, scoop fecal matter at least twice a day.
-Better yet, use your "delicate condition" to get your mate to handle the dirt detail.

-Some cats resemble little old maids who cannot tolerate change.
+- Some cats do not tolerate change well.
 These are the cats most likely to be affected by a new baby, so use the entire pregnancy to slowly prepare them.
-Play tapes of baby noises to acclimate your cat to the new sounds he's about to hear, or rub baby lotion on your hands before engaging in a pleasant activity with him to create positive associations with baby odors.
-Set up nursery furniture as soon as possible, and allow him several weeks to investigate before you select surfaces to declare off limits—such as the changing table and crib—so that he can see there's nothing scary here.
-However, don't make it so comfortable that he'll want to nap on them.
+Play tapes of baby noises to acclimate your cat to the new sounds she's about to hear, or rub baby lotion on your hands before engaging in a pleasant activity with your cat to create positive associations with baby odors.
+Set up nursery furniture as soon as possible, and allow your cat several weeks to investigate before you select surfaces to declare off limits—such as the changing table and crib.
 Then, at least one month before the baby arrives, make the surfaces unwelcoming.
 Cut sheets of cardboard to the size of the furniture surfaces and cover one side with double-sided adhesive/masking tape.
-Cats tend to avoid sticky surfaces, and by the end of the month, he should steer clear of these sites.
+Cats tend to avoid sticky surfaces, and by the end of the month should learn to steer clear of these sites.

-Finally, any cat care routines that will be shifted from new mother to mate after the baby arrives should actually be switched one to two months before the birth.
-These might include feedings, grooming, play sessions and sleep partners/locations.
-If these were always shared activities, the change will make little difference to the cat.
-If not, the cat will need time to adjust to the style and skills of the new caregiver.
+- Finally, any cat care routines that will be shifted from a parent after the baby arrives should actually be switched one to two months before the birth.
+These might include feedings, grooming, play sessions and sleep locations.
+The cat may need time to adjust to the style and skills of the new caregiver.

-When you first arrive home from the hospital, peacefully greet your cat in a quiet room without interruption.
-Once you've had a few minutes to reconnect, let in everyone else—mate, baby, grandparents, baby nurse and assorted well-wishers.
-Unless your cat is extremely social, he will flee the hoopla and go into hiding.
-Once things settle down, he will come tiptoeing back.
+- When you first arrive home from the hospital, peacefully greet your cat in a quiet room without interruption.
+Once you've had a few minutes to reconnect, let in everyone else—partner, baby, grandparents, baby nurse and other well-wishers.

-Place a used receiving blanket or piece of infantwear in a quiet area where the cat can investigate it.
-When nursing, allow the cat to approach and check things out.
-If he follows you into the nursery at naptime, make sure he doesn't jump into the crib.
-While there's certainly no truth to the myth that cats suck the air out of babies' lungs, a newborn does not have the capacity to turn over or even move her head at first.
-A heat-seeking cat who chooses to cuddle up close to the baby's face could make it difficult for the child to breathe.
+- Place a used receiving blanket or piece of infant-wear in a quiet area where the cat can investigate it.
+Make sure that the crib and other baby sleeping-locations are off-limits to the cat.
+A newborn cannot turn over or even move her head at first, so a heat-seeking cat who chooses to cuddle up close to the baby's face could make it difficult for the child to breathe.
 Close the door to the nursery when the baby is napping.
-If there is no door to close, either install a temporary screen door or place a crib tent over the crib to keep the cat out.
-These precautions also prevent the cat from urinating in the crib, something he may try if extremely stressed.
+If there is no door, either install a temporary screen door or place a crib tent over the crib to keep the cat out.
+These precautions also prevent the cat from urinating in the crib, something she may try if extremely stressed.